 According to Kelleher, fostering a feedback loop between impacted groups and business leaders early on is vital to measuring change management success.
 “When change leaders get people involved in the process from the start, they feel like they are a part of it, and they’ll be less likely to resist it,” said Kelleher.

-Change leaders can glean valuable feedback through surveys, focus groups, or by paying attention to the kinds of issues that come up frequently in an organization's internal help desk.
+A change management team can glean valuable feedback through surveys, focus groups, or by paying attention to the kinds of issues that come up frequently in an organization's internal help desk.

 Kelleher also explained that it’s crucial to follow up on feedback to show employees that they’re heard, such as a presentation on employee satisfaction survey results.